Beautiful Monster

-"Beautiful Monster" is a song by American singer Ne-Yo from his fourth studio album, Libra Scale.
+"Beautiful Monster" is a song by American singer Ne-Yo from his fourth studio album, Libra Scale (2010).
 The song was released to iTunes as the album's first single on June 8, 2010, by Def Jam Recordings.
 The song was written by Ne-Yo, Mikkel S. Eriksen, Tor Erik Hermansen and Sandy Wilhelm, and it was produced by Stargate and Sandy Vee.
 It has received a positive reception, with Ne-Yo's vocals being compared to Michael Jackson.
+A 9-track remix EP of the song was released on July 27, 2010.

 Background

 "Beautiful Monster"'s original cover art was revealed online on May 21, 2010, which was a close-up of Ne-Yo's profile with a mysterious woman lurking in a forest in the background.
-Although another cover art was revealed with the forest background altered to a city including buildings and a flashing car light, the original cover with the forest background was eventually selected as the official cover art.
+Although another cover art was revealed with the forest background altered to a city, including buildings and a flashing car light, the original cover with the forest background was eventually selected as the official cover art.
 The song was written by Ne-Yo and produced by longtime collaborators Stargate, responsible for producing some of his biggest hits such as "So Sick", "Because of You", and "Closer".
-The remix features Brooklyn hip-hop artist Israel The ILLa Real.
 "Beautiful Monster" premiered online on May 25, 2010.